 Prof. J.P.
-Smit is Associate Professor and Chair of the Department of Philosophy.
+Smit is Associate Professor in the Department of Philosophy.
 He holds a DPhil from Stellenbosch University (completed in 2003 under the supervision of AA van Niekerk) and a P.D from Cambridge (completed 2013 under the supervision of Simon Blackburn).
 The first thesis was on meta-ethics, the second on the theory of reference.
 His research interests are in Semantics and the Philosophy of Economics.

 - “Developing the incentivized action view of institutional reality” in Synthese (2014) 191: 1813 – 1830 (with Filip Buekens and Stan du Plessis).